 CORPORATE SOCIAL RESPONSIBILITY

-In compliance with the requirements of Section 135 read with the Companies(CorporateSocial Responsibility Policy) ed a Corporate constitut Rules2014theBoardofDirectorshaveSocial Responsibility (CSR) Committee.
-The details of membership of the Committee &the meetings held are detailed in the Corporate Governance Reportforming part of this Report.
-The contents of the CSR Policy of the Company as approved by the Board on therecommendation of the CSR Committee is available on the of the Company and can be accessed through the web link: http://www.sunpharma.com/policies .
+In compliance with the requirements of Section 135 of the Act read with the Companies(Corporate Social Responsibility Policy) Rules 2014 the Board of Directors haveconstituted a Corporate Social Responsibility (CSR) Committee.
+The details of membershipof the Committee and the meetings held are detailed in the Corporate Governance Reportforming part of this Report.
+The contents of the CSR Policy of the Company as approved bythe Board on the recommendation of the CSR Committee are available on the website of theCompany and can be accessed through the web link: http://www.sunpharma.com/policies .

 MANAGEMENT DISCUSSION AND ANALYSIS

-The Management Discussion and Analysis as prescribed under Part B of Schedule V readwith Regulation 34(3) of the Listing Regulations 2015 is provided in a separate sectionand forms a part of this Report.
+The Management Discussion and Analysis as prescribed under Part B of Schedule V readwith Regulation 34(3) of the Listing Regulations is provided in a separate section andforms part of this Report.

 CORPORATE GOVERNANCE REPORT

-Report on Corporate Governance and the Company regarding compliance of the conditionsofCorporate Governance as stipulated in Part C of Schedule Vof the Listing Regulations are provided in a separate section and forms apart of this Report.
+Report on Corporate Governance and Certificate of the Auditors of the Company regardingcompliance of the conditions of Corporate Governance as stipulated in Part C of Schedule Vof the Listing Regulations are provided in a separate section and forms part of thisReport.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo as Section 134(3)(m) of the Act read with Rule 8 ofthe Companies (Accounts) Rules 2014 is annexed herewith as "Annexure F".
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo as stipulated under Section 134(3)(m) of the Act read with Rule 8 ofthe Companies (Accounts) Rules 2014 is provided as Annexure - G to this Report.

-EMPLOYEES' STOCK OPTION SCHEMES
+EMPLOYEES STOCK OPTION SCHEMES